khny258/Code-Quiz/README.md

 - Timer starts
 - Answer mulitple choice questions
-- Each wrong answer takes time away (My quiz takes 5 seconds off for each wrong answer)
+- Each wrong answer takes time away (5 seconds taken off for each wrong answer)
 - When all of the questions are answered or time runs out, the quiz is over
 - Logs the initials & high scores